 Raft, despite being widely considered a simple protocol, has infinitely many protocol states.
 To be able to radically increase the amount of states our testing explores, the ScyllaDB engineering team came up with an implementation of a logical clock.
 “It’s a clock that is ticking with the speed at which the computer executes the test, not the speed of a wall clock.”
 Using this logical clock the team was able to squeeze a lot of things into a single test that runs at CPU speed — millions of events per second.

-In Scylla’s implementation, “Every state machine has [its] own instance of logical clock; this enables tests when different state machines run at different clock speeds.”
+In ScyllaDB’s implementation, “Every state machine has [its] own instance of logical clock; this enables tests when different state machines run at different clock speeds.”

 Recent Interesting Commits